DaDudeIan/Pre-planning-Intersection-Traversal-for-Autonomous-Vehicles/thesis/sections/0-predoc/abstract.typ

 #import "../../lib/mod.typ": *
-= Abstract #checked <c0:abstract>
+= Abstract   <c0:abstract>

 Autonomous vehicles (AVs) still struggle to negotiate intersections reliably because on-board perception can falter and infrastructure support (e.g., V2X) is not yet ubiquitous.
-This thesis investigates a complementary strategy: pre-planning the exact lane-level path through an intersection before arrival using deep-learning models that read satellite imagery.
+This thesis investigates a complementary strategy: pre-planning the exact lane-level path through an intersection before arrival using deep learning models that read satellite imagery.

-A bespoke dataset of 112 real European intersections was compiled, each annotated with per-pixel turn masks and a novel cold map overlay that softly penalises distance from the reference path, and was inflated through extensive colour, geometric and zoom augmentations to combat data scarcity.
+A bespoke dataset of 112 real European intersections was compiled, each annotated with per-pixel turn masks and a novel cold map overlay that softly penalises distance from the reference path, and was inflated through extensive colour, geometric, and zoom augmentations to combat data scarcity.
 Four architectures—DeepLabV3+, U-Net, Vision Transformer (ViT) and Swin Transformer—were trained under a unified pipeline that paired standard Cross-Entropy with two topology-aware losses: the new cold map loss and a persistent-homology-based continuity loss.
 Training used an AdamW optimiser with cosine-annealing warm restarts to encourage exploration of the loss landscape.